psilDave/psilDave/README.md

 - 👋 Hi, I’m Davi Pereira da Silva.
 - 👀 I’m interested in Machine Learning, Smart Grids, and Automated Testing.
 - 🌱 I’m currently learning about Machine Learning applied to smart prostheses and Auutomated Testing.
-- 📫 How to reach me: linkedIn.
+- 📫 How to reach me: LinkedIn.

 <!---
 psilDave/psilDave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.